AAGaming00/Material-You-Apps/README.md

 # Material You Apps!
-A list of material you apps and software for android! (star = awesome/some of my favorites!)
+A list of material you apps and software for android! (⭐ = awesome/some of my favorites!)

 # Launchers: